mcilloni/mcilloni.github.io/_posts/2018-01-20-oh-god-why-NAT66.md

 Well, none, according to the IETF, which has for years tried to dissuade everyone with dabbing with NAT66 (the name NAT is known on IPv6); this is not without good reasons, though.
 For too long, the supposedly stateless, connectionless level 3 IP protocol has been made into an impromptu "stateful", connection-oriented protocol by NAT gateways, just for the sake to meet the demands of an infinite number of devices trying to connect to the Internet.

-This is without considering the false sense of security that address masquerading provides; I cannot recall how many times I've heard people say that *(gasp!)* NAT was fundamental piece in the security of their internal networks (it's not).
+This is without considering the false sense of security that address masquerading provides; I cannot recall how many times I've heard people say that *(gasp!)* NAT is a fundamental piece in the security of their internal networks (it's not).

 Given that the immensity of the IPv6 address space allows providers to give out full `/64`s to customers, I'd always failed to see the point in NAT66: it always felt to me as a feature fundamentally dead in the water, a solution seeking a problem, ready to be misused.